Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** CI/CD with GitHub Actions
 **💬 Quote of the Day:** "The right way is not always the popular and easy way.
 Standing for right when it is unpopular is a true test of moral character." — Margaret Chase Smith

+## 📅 2025-06-18
+**🧠 Learning Topic:** Prompt Engineering
+**💬 Quote of the Day:** "Mountains cannot be surmounted except by winding paths." — Johann Wolfgang von Goethe